-A different (even more unpleasant) preimage of the Cartan generators in $\g^\vee$ would be the commutator of the preimages $[E_\alpha^{(\ell_\alpha)},F_\alpha^{(\ell_\alpha)}]$.
-We wish to find a nice preimage $H_\alpha$ of the Cartan generators, that has already appeared in our proof of \cite{Len14} Thm.
+A different more involved preimage of the Chevalley generators of the Cartan part of $U(\g^{(\ell)})$ would be the commutator of the preimages $[E_\alpha^{(\ell_\alpha)},F_\alpha^{(\ell_\alpha)}]$.
+Neither preimage is primitive.
+We wish to find such a nicer preimage $H_\alpha$, which already appeared in our proof of \cite{Len14} Thm.
 4.1: